1. Who are you people, anyway?

 Who are you people, anyway?

-Hollandspiele was founded by Mary Holland-Russell and her husband Tom Russell to publish interesting and unusual "wargames and weirdgames".
+Hollandspiele was founded by Mary Holland and Amabel Holland to publish interesting and unusual "wargames and weirdgames".
 Hollandspiele is our full-time job, and that's every bit as much fun as it sounds.

 Are you a Dutch or German company?

 Nope, we are based in the United States, in the Detroit area.
-The name Hollandspiele is derived from Mary's last name, and also because we thought it would be funny if the name made it sound like we were a company from Europe.
+Hollandspiele is derived from the last name Holland, and also because we thought it would be funny if the name made it sound like we were a company from Europe.
 That's probably a gag that has diminishing returns, but that's never stopped us before.

 Why can't I find your games on store shelves?